-If you have noticeable floor and wall gaps in your South Bend, Fort Wayne, Plymouth, Warsaw, Auburn, or Marion home, you need to call A&M SafeBasements immediately for an inspection and repair work.
-Many homeowners notice these gaps inside their basement, but they can be found on any level of a home.
-There could be a one inch gap between where the wall and floor or ceiling meet, or it could be even more serious.
-Regardless of what kind of gap you have in your home, you will need to get it taken care of before the problem gets worse.
+If you have the noticeable floor and wall gaps in your South Bend, Fort Wayne, Plymouth, Warsaw, Auburn, or Marion home, you need to call A&M SafeBasements immediately for an inspection and repair work.
+Many homeowners notice these gaps inside their basements, but they can be found on any level of a home.
+There could be a one-inch gap between the wall and floor or ceiling, or it could be even more serious.
+Regardless of what kind of gap you have in your home, you will need to get it taken care of before the problem worsens.
 You don’t want the structural integrity of your entire home jeopardized, and our foundation repair professionals are here to help.

 Warning Signs and Causes of Gaps

 If you happen to notice any of the following, then you will need to get in touch with us immediately: